Toqa10/crime/README.md

 # Fighting Crime with AI

-_"Because even Batman needs data to fight crime"_

 This project applies **Machine Learning** to analyze and predict crime patterns in the **City of Los Angeles**.
 Inspired by Batman’s mission to fight crime, the project uses **real-world crime data** to build predictive models that classify crimes into **violent vs. non-violent** categories.